wirednkod/wirednkod/README.md

 I am full stacking - using mainly JS/TS (react/node) - always willing to learn more.

-- 🔭 I’m currently working on decentralised web (or web3).
+- 🔭 I’m currently working on decentralised web (or web3);
+- 🌱 My software is upgrading at the moment with Rust;
-- 📫 Reach me at: wirednkod [AT] gmail [DOT] com.
+- 📫 Reach me at: wirednkod [AT] gmail [DOT] com;
-- ⚡ Fun fact: Facts are fun
+- ⚡ Fun fact: Facts are fun;
-- 😄 Smile
+- 😄 Smile - always smile!

 <!--
 **wirednkod/wirednkod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.